Welcome to the Dells Country Historical Society Website!

 The Bowman House Museum is open:

-- Thursday, Friday and Saturday during the summer season from 1 p.m. - 4 p.m.
+- Thursday and Friday during the summer season from 1 p.m. - 4 p.m.

 - Private Group Tours by Appointment